 Sunlight Mountain, Colorado

 This was the last resort we had to ski to finish up the state of Colorado.
-It took us years of trips to ski all of the Colorado resorts that are on our list, so we took this as a victory lap of sorts.
+It took us years and many trips to ski all of the Colorado resorts that are on our list.
+So we took this as a victory lap of sorts.
 We had already skied all of the Aspen resorts nearby, so this one was a considerable drive out of our way when we were going to Telluride from Ogden, Utah.
 It was definitely worth doing.
 It’s a unique community ski mountain way above the normal local hill quality, with some decent challenge.
+This review is based on one visit having average conditions.

 Sunlight Mountain Review